Activities And Events

 Selfcare day

 International Self care Day is observed on the 24th of July to highlight the importance of self-care in our day-to-day moments and how a little self-care can go a long way in building a resilient community within emotionally thriving individuals.
-We celebrated this year by asking our staffs, faculty and students, including the Mental Health Champions of SIU to tell us about ways they pursue their self care as an opportunity for them to reflect upon its significance.
+We celebrated this year by asking our staff, faculty and students, including the Mental Health Champions of SIU to tell us about ways they pursue their self care as an opportunity for them to reflect upon its significance.

 Gratitude day